NVIDIA/deepops/docs/DEPLOYMENT.md

 ## Overview

-The DeepOps project aims to facilitate deployment of multi-node GPU clusters for Deep Learning and HPC environments, in an on-prem, optionally air-gapped datacenter or in the cloud.

 This document is written as a step-by-step guide which should allow for a person with minimal Linux system administration experience to install and configure an entire cluster from scratch.
 More experienced administrators should be able to pick and choose items that